In Delaware, students looking to get hold of their GED diploma can take the four independent GED subtests online or at a GED testing center.

 The GED program gives adults who never completed their high school education one more shot at earning a credential that is equivalent to a common high school diploma.

-The GED test includes four individual subtests, or modules, in math, science, social studies, and literacy.
+The GED test includes four individual subtests, or modules, that measure knowledge in

-You have the liberty to take one or more subtests at a time.
+You have the liberty to take one or more subtests at a time and in any order.
 No need to take all four subtests in one session.

-In Delaware, the cost for the GED test is $120 ($30 per subtest) when taken at one of the state’s GED test facilities.
-When taken online, the GED exam costs $36 per subtest ($144 in total).
+In Delaware, the cost for the GED test is $144 ($36 per subtest) when taken at one of the state’s GED test facilities.
+When taken online, the GED exam costs also $36 per subtest ($144 in total).

 Delaware GED Testing Requirements